Thykof/dusa-auto-pool/README.md

 Note: *you can't disable tips if you use the software on the mainnet.
 See License bellow*

-Tips are:

-- 0.01 MAS the first time you add liquidity
-- 0.001% of the liquidity you add when you equilibrate your position (approximately 0.022% of your position each day)
+Tips are 0.001% of the liquidity you add when you equilibrate your position (approximately 0.022% of your position each day).

-Note: *automatic tips is a common practice for crypto-mining software, but you can disable it if you want.*

 ## Disclaimer